Emualluig/JsonBinary/README.md

 # JsonBinary
 Convert JSON to and from a binary format.

-A C++ and a TypeScript version of the same serializer/deserializer can be found in this repository.
+A C++ and a TypeScript version of the same JSON serializer/deserializer can be found in this repository.

 Performance has not yet been measured against each languages' JSON parser/stringifier.